readthedocs/sphinx-build-compatibility/README.md

 | `single_version`       | `False`                                                                     |

 Note that all these variables were used internally by Read the Docs and should probably not be required for regular users.
-However, if you need any of these variables, contact us at support@readthedocs.org.
+However, if you need any of these variables, read the following "Feedback" section.

+## Feedback

+We are happy to receive any feedback you may have regarding the Sphinx context injecting performed by Read the Docs.
+This will help us to understand more your use case and adapt this extension to keep that compatibility;
+or suggest you a potential solution/workaround for it.

+If you want to share anything with us, or are unsure about whether or not your need this extension, please open a new issue in this repository.

 ## Reference